kgpavan/Object-Oriented-Design/README.md

 ———————————————————————————————————————————————————————————————————————————————————————

 ——————————————
-RULES OF THUMB
+Rules of thumb
 ——————————————

-STRUCTURAL DESIGN PATTERN
+Structural design pattern
 —————————————————————————

-	Adapter makes things work after they're designed; Bridge makes them work before they are.
+	Adapter makes things work after they're designed; bridge makes them work before they are.

 	Bridge is designed up-front to let the abstraction and the implementation vary independently.
 Adapter is retrofitted to make unrelated classes work together.

 	Adapter provides a different interface to its subject.
 Proxy provides the same interface.
 Decorator provides an enhanced interface.

-	Adapter changes an object's interface, Decorator enhances an object's responsibilities.
+	Adapter changes an object's interface, decorator enhances an object's responsibilities.
 Decorator is thus more transparent to the client.
-As a consequence, Decorator supports recursive composition, which isn't possible with pure Adapters.
+As a consequence, decorator supports recursive composition, which isn't possible with pure adapters.

-	Composite and Decorator have similar structure diagrams, reflecting the fact that both rely on recursive composition to organize an open-ended number of objects.
+	Composite and decorator have similar structure diagrams, reflecting the fact that both rely on recursive composition to organize an open-ended number of objects.

-	Composite can be traversed with Iterator.
-Visitor can apply an operation over a Composite.
-Composite could use Chain of responsibility to let components access global properties through their parent.
-It could also use Decorator to override these properties on parts of the composition.
-It could use Observer to tie one object structure to another and State to let a component change its behavior as its state changes.
+	Composite can be traversed with iterator.
+Visitor can apply an operation over a composite.
+Composite could use chain of responsibility to let components access global properties through their parent.
+It could also use decorator to override these properties on parts of the composition.
+It could use observer to tie one object structure to another and state to let a component change its behavior as its state changes.

-	Composite can let you compose a Mediator out of smaller pieces through recursive composition.
+	Composite can let you compose a mediator out of smaller pieces through recursive composition.

 	Decorator lets you change the skin of an object.
 Strategy lets you change the guts.

 	Decorator is designed to let you add responsibilities to objects without subclassing.
 Composite's focus is not on embellishment but on representation.
 These intents are distinct but complementary.
-Consequently, Composite and Decorator are often used in concert.
+Consequently, composite and decorator are often used in concert.
-	Decorator and Proxy have different purposes but similar structures.
+	Decorator and proxy have different purposes but similar structures.
 Both describe how to provide a level of indirection to another object, and the implementations keep a reference to the object to which they forward requests.

-	Facade defines a new interface, whereas Adapter reuses an old interface.
-Remember that Adapter makes two existing interfaces work together as opposed to defining an entirely new one.
+	Facade defines a new interface, whereas adapter reuses an old interface.
+Remember that adapter makes two existing interfaces work together as opposed to defining an entirely new one.

-	Facade objects are often Singleton because only one Facade object is required.
+	Facade objects are often singleton because only one facade object is required.

-	Mediator is similar to Facade in that it abstracts functionality of existing classes.
+	Mediator is similar to facade in that it abstracts functionality of existing classes.
-	Mediator abstracts/centralizes arbitrary communication between colleague objects, it routinely "adds value", and it is known/referenced by the colleague objects.
-In contrast, Facade defines a simpler interface to a subsystem, it doesn't add new functionality, and it is not known by the subsystem classes.
+	Mediator abstracts/centralizes arbitrary communication between colleague objects, it routinely "Adds value", and it is known/referenced by the colleague objects.
+In contrast, facade defines a simpler interface to a subsystem, it doesn't add new functionality, and it is not known by the subsystem classes.

-	Abstract Factory can be used as an alternative to Facade to hide platform-specific classes.
+	Abstract factory can be used as an alternative to facade to hide platform-specific classes.

-	Whereas Flyweight shows how to make lots of little objects, Facade shows how to make a single object represent an entire subsystem.
+	Whereas flyweight shows how to make lots of little objects, facade shows how to make a single object represent an entire subsystem.

-	Flyweight is often combined with Composite to implement shared leaf nodes.
+	Flyweight is often combined with composite to implement shared leaf nodes.

-	Flyweight explains when and how State objects can be shared.
+	Flyweight explains when and how state objects can be shared.

-CREATIONAL DESIGN PATTERN
+Creational design pattern
 —————————————————————————

-	Sometimes creational patterns are competitors: there are cases when either Prototype or Abstract Factory could be used profitably.
-At other times they are complementary: Abstract Factory might store a set of Prototypes from which to clone and return product objects, Builder can use one of the other patterns to implement which components get built.
-Abstract Factory, Builder, and Prototype can use Singleton in their implementation.
+	Sometimes creational patterns are competitors: there are cases when either prototype or abstract factory could be used profitably.
+At other times they are complementary: abstract factory might store a set of prototypes from which to clone and return product objects, builder can use one of the other patterns to implement which components get built.
+Abstract factory, builder, and prototype can use singleton in their implementation.

-	Abstract Factory, Builder, and Prototype define a factory object that's responsible for knowing and creating the class of product objects, and make it a parameter of the system.
-Abstract Factory has the factory object producing objects of several classes.
+	Abstract factory, builder, and prototype define a factory object that's responsible for knowing and creating the class of product objects, and make it a parameter of the system.
+Abstract factory has the factory object producing objects of several classes.
 Builder has the factory object building a complex product incrementally using a correspondingly complex protocol.
 Prototype has the factory object (aka prototype) building a product by copying a prototype object.

-	Abstract Factory classes are often implemented with Factory Methods, but they can also be implemented using Prototype.
+	Abstract factory classes are often implemented with factory methods, but they can also be implemented using prototype.

-	Abstract Factory can be used as an alternative to Facade to hide platform-specific classes.
+	Abstract factory can be used as an alternative to facade to hide platform-specific classes.

 	Builder focuses on constructing a complex object step by step.
-Abstract Factory emphasizes a family of product objects (either simple or complex).
-Builder returns the product as a final step, but as far as the Abstract Factory is concerned, the product gets returned immediately.
+Abstract factory emphasizes a family of product objects (either simple or complex).
+Builder returns the product as a final step, but as far as the abstract factory is concerned, the product gets returned immediately.

-	Builder is to creation as Strategy is to algorithm.
+	Builder is to creation as strategy is to algorithm.

-	Builder often builds a Composite.
+	Builder often builds a composite.

-	Factory Methods are usually called within Template methods.
+	Factory methods are usually called within template methods.

-	Factory Method: creation through inheritance.
+	Factory method: creation through inheritance.
 Prototype: creation through delegation.

-	Often, designs start out using Factory Method (less complicated, more customizable, subclasses proliferate) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, more complex) as the designer discovers where more flexibility is needed.
+	Often, designs start out using factory method (less complicated, more customizable, subclasses proliferate) and evolve toward abstract factory, prototype, or builder (more flexible, more complex) as the designer discovers where more flexibility is needed.

-	Prototype doesn't require subclassing, but it does require an Initialize operation.
-Factory Method requires subclassing, but doesn't require Initialize.
+	Prototype doesn't require subclassing, but it does require an initialize operation.
+Factory method requires subclassing, but doesn't require initialize.

-	Designs that make heavy use of the Composite and Decorator patterns often can benefit from Prototype as well.
+	Designs that make heavy use of the composite and decorator patterns often can benefit from prototype as well.

-BEHAVIORAL DP
+Behavioral dp
 —————————————

 	Behavioral patterns are concerned with the assignment of responsibilities between objects, or, encapsulating behavior in an object and delegating requests to it.

-	Chain of responsibility, Command, Mediator, and Observer, address how you can decouple senders and receivers, but with different trade-offs.
+	Chain of responsibility, command, mediator, and observer, address how you can decouple senders and receivers, but with different trade-offs.
 Chain of responsibility passes a sender request along a chain of potential receivers.
 Command normally specifies a sender-receiver connection with a subclass.
 Mediator has senders and receivers reference each other indirectly.
 Observer defines a very decoupled interface that allows for multiple receivers to be configured at run-time.

-	Chain of responsibility can use Command to represent requests as objects.
+	Chain of responsibility can use command to represent requests as objects.

-	Chain of responsibility is often applied in conjunction with Composite.
+	Chain of responsibility is often applied in conjunction with composite.
 There, a component's parent can act as its successor.

-	Command and Memento act as magic tokens to be passed around and invoked at a later time.
-In Command, the token represents a request; in Memento, it represents the internal state of an object at a particular time.
-Polymorphism is important to Command, but not to Memento because its interface is so narrow that a memento can only be passed as a value.
+	Command and memento act as magic tokens to be passed around and invoked at a later time.
+In command, the token represents a request; in memento, it represents the internal state of an object at a particular time.
+Polymorphism is important to command, but not to memento because its interface is so narrow that a memento can only be passed as a value.
-	Command can use Memento to maintain the state required for an undo operation.
+	Command can use memento to maintain the state required for an undo operation.
-	MacroCommands can be implemented with Composite.
+	Macrocommands can be implemented with composite.

-	A Command that must be copied before being placed on a history list acts as a Prototype.
+	A command that must be copied before being placed on a history list acts as a prototype.

-	Interpreter can use State to define parsing contexts.
+	Interpreter can use state to define parsing contexts.

-	The abstract syntax tree of Interpreter is a Composite (therefore Iterator and Visitor are also applicable).
+	The abstract syntax tree of interpreter is a composite (therefore iterator and visitor are also applicable).

-	Terminal symbols within Interpreter's abstract syntax tree can be shared with Flyweight.
+	Terminal symbols within interpreter's abstract syntax tree can be shared with flyweight.

-	Iterator can traverse a Composite.
-Visitor can apply an operation over a Composite.
+	Iterator can traverse a composite.
+Visitor can apply an operation over a composite.

-	Polymorphic Iterators rely on Factory Methods to instantiate the appropriate Iterator subclass.
+	Polymorphic iterators rely on factory methods to instantiate the appropriate iterator subclass.

-	Mediator and Observer are competing patterns.
-The difference between them is that Observer distributes communication by introducing "observer" and "subject" objects, whereas a Mediator object encapsulates the communication between other objects.
-We've found it easier to make reusable Observers and Subjects than to make reusable Mediators.
+	Mediator and observer are competing patterns.
+The difference between them is that observer distributes communication by introducing "Observer" and "Subject" objects, whereas a mediator object encapsulates the communication between other objects.
+We've found it easier to make reusable observers and subjects than to make reusable mediators.

-	On the other hand, Mediator can leverage Observer for dynamically registering colleagues and communicating with them.
+	On the other hand, mediator can leverage observer for dynamically registering colleagues and communicating with them.

-	Mediator is similar to Facade in that it abstracts functionality of existing classes.
-Mediator abstracts/centralizes arbitrary communication between colleague objects, it routinely "adds value", and it is known/referenced by the colleague objects (i.e. it defines a multidirectional protocol).
-In contrast, Facade defines a simpler interface to a subsystem, it doesn't add new functionality, and it is not known by the subsystem classes (i.e. it defines a unidirectional protocol where it makes requests of the subsystem classes but not vice versa).
+	Mediator is similar to facade in that it abstracts functionality of existing classes.
+Mediator abstracts/centralizes arbitrary communication between colleague objects, it routinely "Adds value", and it is known/referenced by the colleague objects (I.E. It defines a multidirectional protocol).
+In contrast, facade defines a simpler interface to a subsystem, it doesn't add new functionality, and it is not known by the subsystem classes (I.E. It defines a unidirectional protocol where it makes requests of the subsystem classes but not vice versa).

-	Memento is often used in conjunction with Iterator.
-An Iterator can use a Memento to capture the state of an iteration.
-The Iterator stores the Memento internally.
+	Memento is often used in conjunction with iterator.
+An iterator can use a memento to capture the state of an iteration.
+The iterator stores the memento internally.

-	State is like Strategy except in its intent.
+	State is like strategy except in its intent.

-	Flyweight explains when and how State objects can be shared.
+	Flyweight explains when and how state objects can be shared.

-	State objects are often Singletons.
+	State objects are often singletons.

 	Strategy lets you change the guts of an object.
 Decorator lets you change the skin.

-	Strategy is to algorithm. as Builder is to creation.
+	Strategy is to algorithm.
+As builder is to creation.

-	Strategy has 2 different implementations, the first is similar to State.
-The difference is in binding times (Strategy is a bind-once pattern, whereas State is more dynamic).
+	Strategy has 2 different implementations, the first is similar to state.
+The difference is in binding times (strategy is a bind-once pattern, whereas state is more dynamic).

-	Strategy objects often make good Flyweights.
+	Strategy objects often make good flyweights.

-	Strategy is like Template method except in its granularity.
+	Strategy is like template method except in its granularity.

 	Template method uses inheritance to vary part of an algorithm.
 Strategy uses delegation to vary the entire algorithm.

-	The Visitor pattern is like a more powerful Command pattern because the visitor may initiate whatever is appropriate for the kind of object it encounters.
+	The visitor pattern is like a more powerful command pattern because the visitor may initiate whatever is appropriate for the kind of object it encounters.

 ———————————————————————————————————————————————————————————————————————————————————————